helunxing/heroku-page/README.md

 # Time Agreement: Backend for Frontend

-This page is for the Time Agreement web app project, specifically its Backend for Frontend (or called BFF) part and project overall structure.
+This introduction is for the Time Agreement web app project, specifically its Backend for Frontend (or called BFF) part and project overall structure.